wildfly-extras/wildfly-camel-examples/camel-activemq/README.md

 ------------------------------------

-When logged into the OpenShift console, browse to the 'Add to Project' screen, from the Browse Catalog tab, click Java to open the list of Java templates and then choose the Red Hat Red Hat Fuse category.
+When logged into the OpenShift console, browse to the 'Add to Project' screen, from the Browse Catalog tab, click Java to open the list of Java templates and then choose the Red Hat Fuse category.

 This project assumes that you have already deployed an A-MQ broker somewhere within your OpenShift cluster.
 See the documentation for the A-MQ xPaaS middleware image to see how to do this.